GodotSteam/GodotSteam-Docs/docs/index.md

  - :material-heart: __Donations__

- 	You can provide donations for the project through Github Sponsors or Patreon.
+ 	If you are more flush, you can fund work on the project through Github Sponsors.

  	---

 	[:material-heart: GitHub Sponsors](https://github.com/sponsors/Gramps){ .md-button .md-button--downloads target="\_blank" }

-	[:material-heart: Patreon](https://patreon.com/godotsteam){ .md-button .md-button--downloads target="\_blank" }

 </div>